Highway of Tears: Recommendation reports

 Numerous municipalities and 23 First Nations communities border the Highway of Tears.
 The rural region is plagued with poverty and lacks public transportation; many residents turn to hitchhiking as a form of transit or partake in high risk lifestyles to survive.
 Poverty and a lack of public transit has forced many disadvantaged Aboriginal women to turn to hitchhiking as a cheap means of transportation along Highway 16.
 Many of the Highway of Tears victims were last seen or reported to be hitchhiking before their disappearances.

 In March 2006, various Aboriginal groups hosted a two-day Highway of Tears symposium at the CN Center in Prince George.
 In attendance to the event were the victim's families and over 500 Aboriginal leaders from across British Columbia.
 Shortly thereafter, the Highway of Tears Symposium Recommendation Report was issued with 33 recommendations to improve public transit, deter hitchhiking, and prevent violence towards Aboriginal women.

 Some of the recommendations from the report include a shuttle bus operation along Highway 16, improved educational, health and social services for Aboriginal people as well counseling and mental health groups organized by Aboriginal workers.
 These propositions are part of a long-term recommendation to directly confront the issue of First Nations inter-generational poverty.

 The Highway of Tears Symposium Recommendation Report was endorsed by B.C. inquiry commissioner Wally Oppal in his 2012 Missing Women Commission of Inquiry recommendations.
 Oppal's public inquiry report into the Robert Pickton case demanded urgent transportation improvement along Highway 16.
-Like the Highway of Tears Symposium Recommendation Report, Oppal's report also suggested implementing a shuttle bus service along Highway 16 to deter young women from hitchhiking.

 On 24 November 2015, the First Nations Health Authority and B.C.
 Ministry of Transportation and Infrastructure held the Northern Transportation Symposium in Smithers, British Columbia.
 The symposium included Aboriginal communities and municipalities along Highway 16 and focused on the issue of medical and non-medical transportation in those regions.
 Discussions included and expanded upon the 2006 Highway of Tears Symposium Recommendation Report and the 2012 Missing Women Commission of Inquiry recommendations.

 In June 2016, Transportation Minister Todd Stone announced that as the result of collaboration across local communities, a bus service would become available along Highway 16.
 The project will be joint funded by the federal government and the government of British Columbia.
 In June 2017, a subsidized transit service began operations on alternating days along a 400 km section between Prince George and Burns Lake.

 The Highway of Tears Symposium Recommendation Report also suggested improving cellular coverage along the entire length of the highway to eliminate dead zones.
-On December 30, 2024, Rogers installed five 5G cell towers along the highway to close a gap in cell service along a 166 kilometre stretch between Prince Rupert and Prince George.
+On 30 December 2024, Rogers installed five 5G cell towers along the highway to close a gap in cell service along a 166 kilometre stretch between Prince Rupert and Prince George.